platformsh/platformsh-docs/docs/src/configuration/routes/https.md

 It is very important to include the `--no-wait` flag.
 If you do not, the cron process will block waiting on the deployment to finish, but the deployment will be blocked by the running cron task.
 That will take your site offline until you log in and manually terminate the running cron task.
 You want the `--no-wait` flag.
 We're not joking.
 {{< /note >}}

 The certificate will not renew unless it has less than one month remaining; trying twice a month is sufficient to ensure a certificate is never less than 2 weeks from expiring.
-As the redeploy does cause a momentary pause in service we recommend running during non-peak hours for your site.

 ## Let's Encrypt limits and branch names